WildernessLabs/Documentation/docs/Meadow/Meadow.Cloud/CI_CD/index.md

     Password: {{CONFIG_WIFI_PASS}}
 ```

 That way you dont need to have hard-coded WiFi credentials inside your application.
-Instead, you can create repository variables, and the GitHub Actions Publisher will replace them in the upload pipeline.
+Instead, you can create repository variables, and the **GitHub Actions Publisher** will replace them in the upload pipeline.

-### Step 3 - Add Repository Secrets for your API Key and WiFi credentials
+### Step 3 - Add Repository Secrets for sensitive data

-Create repository secrets to store your WiFi credentials and the API Key.
-We'll reference them later on the GitHub Actions workflow script.
+Create repository secrets to store your sensitive information like WiFi credentials (if you're using WiFi), API Keys, etc. You'll reference them later when writing the GitHub Actions workflow script.

-In the repo page, go to the **Settings** tab, look **Secrets and variables** settings under the **Security** section, and enter the repository secrets for WiFi credentials and API Key.
+In the repo page, go to the **Settings** tab, look **Secrets and variables** settings under the **Security** section, and enter the repository secrets for your private data such as WiFi credentials, API keys, etc.

 ![Add WiFi and API Key secrets](wildernesslabs-secrets.jpg)